If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 Transparent – Define “transparent” service relationships and costs.
 Know not only the related and dependent services, but also the cost and associated assets.
 Also, define the unit cost of each service.
 Providing this level of transparency requires a repeatable allocation method to consistently communicate service-cost vs. service-usage relationships to the business community.

-Using the S.M.A.R.T. approach helps the assigned IT Service Catalog creation team to avoid the following most common obstacles encountered when defining services.
+Using the S.M.A.R.T. approach helps the assigned IT Services design team to avoid the following most common pitfalls.

 - Rogue projects,